-Edinburgh Infectious Diseases brings together over 130 Principal Investigators and over 700 active researchers across the spectrum of infectious disease science and clinical medicine at Edinburgh; while most Edinburgh Infectious Diseases members are based at one of the three larger sites (King's Buildings, Little France and the Roslin Institute), significant numbers are located at other centres including the Western General Hospital, Teviot Place and associated bodies such as the Moredun Institute, and Edinburgh Napier and Heriot Watt Universities.
+Edinburgh Infectious Diseases brings together over 150 Principal Investigators and over 760 active researchers across the spectrum of infectious disease science and clinical medicine at Edinburgh; while most Edinburgh Infectious Diseases members are based at one of the three larger sites (King's Buildings, Little France and the Roslin Institute), significant numbers are located at other centres including the Western General Hospital, Teviot Place and associated bodies such as the Moredun Institute, and Edinburgh Napier and Heriot Watt Universities.
 Edinburgh Infectious Diseases also includes members of the Wellcome Trust-funded Centre for Immunity, Infection and Evolution.

 Edinburgh Infectious Diseases is funded by contributions from the University Colleges of Science and Engineering, Medicine & Veterinary Medicine and Humanities and Social Science.
 It is run by a 10-member Executive Committee drawn from across the various sites, and administered by a full time Executive Manager.

 World leading standard:

 By a number of measures the University of Edinburgh is one of the leading world universities.

 - In the QS World University Ranking 2013/2014 results just released, the University of Edinburgh is ranked 5th in the UK, and has now risen to 17th in the world in the for research and teaching.

 - In the 2008 Research Assessment Exercise (RAE) 90% of research output from the School of Biological Sciences was rated of international standard, and 15% was classed as 'world-leading' in its originality and significance, ranking Edinburgh 2nd of UK universities.